llpesce/EMEWS_SAVI/README.md

 SAVIscripts/launch_product_run_swift_beagle.sh
 SAVIscripts/csts_beagle

-the former should be dropped into the "savi_trial_run"/scripts folder, the latter into theapps/cactvs3.4.6.3 folder under "savi_trial_run"/apps
+the former should be dropped into the "savi_trial_run"/scripts folder, the latter into the apps/cactvs3.4.6.3 folder under "savi_trial_run"/apps

 I haven't tests the main program because the staging tests of the wrappers failed.